(See also Overview of Prion Diseases.)

 Consider CJD in older patients with rapidly progressive dementia, especially if they also have myoclonus or ataxia, and suspect it in symptomatic younger patients who have been exposed to prion-contaminated beef or who have a family history of CJD.

 Do diffusion-weighted MRI to check for evolving patchy areas of hyperintensity in the cortical ribbon, which strongly suggest CJD; also consider doing an RT-QuIC test on CSF.

-Death typically occurs after 6 to 12 mo, but life expectancy in vCJD is longer, averaging 1.5 yr.
+Death typically occurs after 6 to 12 months, but life expectancy in vCJD is longer, averaging 1.5 years.

 Steam autoclaving or immersing contaminated materials in sodium hydroxide or sodium hypochlorite is recommended to prevent spread.